FranzStephan/Secure-Software-Development-October-2025/README_EPortfolio.md

 These readings and activities deepened my understanding of how programming language design, architectural patterns and testing approaches combine to support secure, scalable systems.

+# Unit 4: Introduction to Testing

+## In this unit I:

+- Explored the types of questions that need to be asked when developing a test plan.
+- Became familiar with two industry software testing standards for secure development.
+- Examined a range of testing techniques and considered which are appropriate in different testing scenarios.
+- Looked at tools and frameworks that support and automate Python testing processes.
+- Reflected on how an ontology can support a distributed architecture and standardised deployments.

+## On completion of this unit I am able to:

+- Describe key terms associated with testing software for security.
+- Prepare a list of questions to ask when designing a test plan for secure software.
+- Design software tests by understanding the range of ways in which the security of software can be breached.
+- Outline an ontology that can be used in standardised service deployments.

+## Key learning and activities

+During this unit I linked traditional software testing concepts with security focused testing.
+The material highlighted that security testing is not a separate activity but an extension of good testing practice.
+Studying the different categories of testing, such as functional, usability, performance, penetration and vulnerability testing, helped me understand how each one targets specific risks and attack surfaces in a system.

+I also looked at industry standards discussed in the readings, which reinforced that test planning should be systematic and repeatable.
+The emphasis on clear test objectives, test cases and traceability supports both quality assurance and evidence for security compliance.

+A practical element of the unit involved using Python testing tools and linters, including security focused tools such as Bandit.
+Automating checks for insecure patterns, unused imports and style issues showed how continuous testing can be built into a development workflow so that security problems are identified early.

+## Reflection

+This unit made it clear that secure software development depends on a disciplined testing strategy.
+Instead of viewing testing as a final step, I now see it as an integral part of the development lifecycle that starts with requirements and architecture.
+Thinking about test questions first helps reveal assumptions in the design and encourages me to consider how an attacker might abuse a feature.

+Working with Python tooling showed me how automation can reduce human error and keep the cost of testing manageable.
+Security linters and static analysis cannot replace human judgement, but they provide a useful safety net and make it easier to maintain a consistent level of quality across a codebase.
+The discussion of ontologies and distributed architectures also connected testing to the broader structure of a system, reminding me that test design has to reflect how services interact in practice, not just how individual components behave in isolation.

+## Required reading

+- Buelta, J. (2022) *Python Architecture Patterns: Master API Design, Event-Driven Structures, and Package Management in Python.* Birmingham, UK: Packt Publishing Ltd.
+  - Chapter 3
+  - Chapter 4
+  - Chapter 10

+- Khan, R. A. et al. (2022) ‘Systematic literature review on security risks and its practices in secure software development’, *IEEE Access*, 10, pp. 5456-5481.

+- TutorialPoint (2020) *Cryptography with Python Tutorial.*